SajiJohnMiranda/DoCoreAI/README.md

 ---

 ## 🔥 What is DoCoreAI?
-DoCoreAI is an AI **intelligence tuner that optimizes prompts dynamically** based on predefined intelligence parameters.
+DoCoreAI is an AI **intelligence profiler that optimizes prompts dynamically** based on predefined intelligence parameters.
 Instead of relying on generic LLM prompts, DoCoreAI customizes intelligence properties (such as reasoning, creativity, and precision) to ensure AI agents generate responses that perfectly align with their roles.

 Its an **open-source powerhouse** designed to make **Large Language Models (LLMs) smarter, sharper, and more efficient**.
 It acts as a **plug-and-play optimizer** that dynamically enhances AI reasoning, problem-solving, and decision-making, giving developers total control over AI intelligence.